jonathanp62/React-To-Do-List-TS/README.md

 ])
 ```

-## Rest Service
+## To-Do List

 Run this using `npm run dev` from the root directory of the project.

 The application can be accessed at http://localhost:5173.

-The project is a TypeScript equivalent to my Rest Service project originally developed in JavaScript.
+The project is a TypeScript equivalent to my to-do list project originally developed in JavaScript.

-Please see https://jsonplaceholder.typicode.com/ and https://jsonplaceholder.typicode.com//guide/ for more information on the API.